 Current status + progress

-Slightly more than half of adolescents 10-19 years of age living with HIV are on antiretroviral medications
+About six out of ten adolescents 10-19 years of age living with HIV are on antiretroviral medications

-- In the 35 UNICEF HIV priority countries, 55 per cent of adolescents 10-19 years were receiving antiretroviral therapy in 2020.
+- In the 35 UNICEF HIV priority countries, 61 per cent of adolescents aged 10–19 years were receiving antiretroviral therapy in 2021.

 According to WHO and UNAIDS, HIV among children and adolescents presents unique features that affect how diagnosis, treatment and care is provided across the age continuum of 0–19 years.
 Optimal antiretroviral drug regimens may require changes as children age and grow.
 Countries need to adapt and tailor service delivery between younger adolescents (10–14 years old) and older adolescents (15–19 years old) due to significant differences in health-seeking behaviour, number acquiring HIV infection and health outcomes including AIDS-related causes.
 Further, models of care to retain children and adolescents in treatment and ensure that they have suppressed viral loads must leverage different opportunities and address various challenges over the life-course.
 It is a well-known fact that children and adolescents have lower reported treatment coverage, adherence to treatment and viral suppression rates than older age groups.